mgmarlow/knavehack/content/index.md

 ### Ability scores

-PCs have six abilities with scores rated from 0 to 10:
+Player characters (PCs) have six abilities with scores rated from 0 to
+10:

-1. Strength `STR`: power.
-Climbing, lifting, melee attacks.
+1. Strength `STR`: physical power, e.g. climbing, lifting, melee attacks.

-2. Dexterity `DEX`: agility.
-Dodging, sneaking, picking pockets, sleight of hand, lockpicking.
+2. Dexterity `DEX`: agility, e.g. dodging, sneaking, picking pockets, sleight of hand, lock-picking.

-3. Constitution `CON`: heartiness.
-Resist poison, cold, etc. PCs have 10 + `CON` item slots and can take 10 + `CON` wounds before dying.
+3. Constitution `CON`: heartiness, e.g. resist poison, cold, general resilience.
+PCs have 10 + `CON` item slots and can take that many wounds before dying.

-4. Intelligence `INT`: cunning.
-Alchemy, magic use. `INT` improves the effectiveness of spells and PCs can cast `INT` spells per day.
+4. Intelligence `INT`: cunning, e.g. alchemy, magic use. `INT` improves the effectiveness of spells and PCs can cast `INT` spells per day.

-5. Wisdom `WIS`: perception.
-Ranged attacks, foraging, navigation, spell resistance.
+5. Wisdom `WIS`: perception, e.g. ranged attacks, foraging, navigation, spell resistance.

-6. Charisma `CHA`: personality.
-Persuasion, coercion.
+6. Charisma `CHA`: personality, e.g. persuasion, coercion.
 PCs can have a number of companions and patron blessings equal to their `CHA`.

 ### Skill checks

-Roll a d20 + ability score + modifiers (in +5/-5 increments from
+Skill check = d20 + ability score + modifiers.

-advantages, disadvantages, and careers).
-If the total equals or exceeds 11 + the task’s difficulty (usually 5), then you succeed.
+If the skill check is greater than the difficulty class (DC) the check succeeds.
+DC ranges from 11-21, where 16 is considered average difficulty.

+Modifiers are added or subtracted in increments of 5 and may consist of advantages, disadvantages, or other bonuses (like career choice).

 Opposing ability scores and armor points can be used as a task’s difficulty.
-If a creature doesn’t have ability scores, substitute its level, half its level, or zero.
-GM’s call.
+If a creature doesn’t have ability scores, you may substitute its level.

+There are no knowledge checks!
 PCs know all common knowledge and career-related knowledge.
 All other knowledge must be sought out.

 </section>